xoxzo/blog.xoxzo.com/content/Community/annual-opensource-grant-2019-en.md

 We have donated USD350.00 for [Fabric](https://github.com/fabric/fabric) through the donation page of its maintainer [Jeff Forcier](http://bitprophet.org/projects/#giving-back)

-*Fabric is a high level Python (2.7, 3.4+) library designed to execute shell commands remotely over SSH.
+*Fabric is a high-level Python (2.7, 3.4+) library designed to execute shell commands remotely over SSH.
 We use Fabric extensively for our deployment script.*

 ![Fabric donation]({filename}/images/grantspayments/2019-payment-fabric.png)